Convince Your Manager¶

 SUBJECT: Professional Development: Documentation Community Conference

-I’d like to attend Write the Docs Melbourne, which takes place November 15-16, 2018, in Melbourne, Australia.
-This two-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.
+I’d like to attend Write the Docs in Portland, 19-21 May 2019.
+This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

 Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
 Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.

-There is a single track of talks, a parallel unconference event, and hands-on workshops on both days.
-The sessions from 2017 will give you a good idea of the kinds of topics covered, many of which are relevant to my work.
+There is a single track of talks, a parallel unconference event, and a community writing day.
+The sessions from 2018 will give you a good idea of the kinds of topics covered, many of which are relevant to my work.

 - Travel – [fill in with estimate]